 Mark Twain once wrote: “This is the day upon which we are reminded of what we are on the other three hundred and sixty-four.”
 Twain’s referring to the first day of April or, as it’s often known, April Fools’ Day.

 How did April get its name?

-But being confident about the origin of a word that’s been around since before 700 BC isn’t so simple.
+But, being confident about the origin of a word that’s been around since before 700 b .c. isn’t so simple.
 There are a few common theories behind April‘s naming.
 One is that the name is rooted in the Latin Aprilis which is derived from the Latin aperire meaning “to open”—which could be a reference to the opening or blossoming of flowers and trees, a common occurrence throughout the month of April in the Northern Hemisphere.